Long range voter models and dynamical fractional Brownian motion

 \begin{lemma} Let $p_t(x,y)$ be the $t$-step transition kernel of the random walk on $\Z$ generated by $\mu$ and started at $x$.
 Then for each $\epsilon >0$, there exists $C>0$ depending on $\epsilon$, such that

 \end{lemma}

-The above lemma essentially follows from the local limit law.
 Our proof adapts the proof of the local limit law for stable laws given in \cite{Feller}.
-To put the above bound in context we recall that if $\mu$ satisfies the pointwise bounds
+We remark that we were unable to find a proof of Lemma \ref{heatkernel} in the literature, but under \textit{stronger} assumptions on $\mu$ much more is known to be true.
+For instance if $\mu$ satisfies the pointwise bounds

 then it is known (see \cite{Levin} for instance) that